 Uutisraivaaja Media Innovation Challenge

-The application deadline is at noon (12) Finnish time on April 12, 2023.
+The latest application period ended in April 2023.
 We will only accept applications that have arrived by the deadline with the required attachments to the review.

 Purpose